BUILT ENVIRONMENT JOURNAL

 Individuals are now actively encouraged to record instances when they have demonstrated exemplary behaviour.
 But while a surveyor may be able to exhibit these behaviours by evidencing where they have complied with the RICS Rules of Conduct, what about those working in the industry who are unaffiliated with professional bodies?

-This is particularly relevant with regard to workers undertaking a professional role within the industry that are not members of any professional body, such as, for example, a surveyor who is not a member of RICS, a non-chartered architect or a qualified credentialed inspector (QCI).
+This is particularly relevant with regard to workers undertaking a professional role within the industry that are not members of any professional body, such as, for example, a surveyor who is not a member of RICS, a non-chartered architect or a qualified control inspector (QCI).
 QCIs are perhaps the most exposed as they do not necessarily have to be members of an organisation.

 An oft-quoted analogy is that you can prove you are a competent and qualified driver but still display appalling behaviour while driving.
 Therefore, further guidance with regards to demonstrating behavioural competence from government-backed bodies – such as, for example, the recently formed Health and Safety Executive Industry Competence Committee – would be welcomed.